ENGAGE WITH COMPASS

 - Specified officials for audit or evaluation purposes

 - Appropriate parties in connection with financial aid to a student

 - Organizations conducting certain studies for or on behalf of the school

 - Accrediting organizations

 - To comply with a judicial order or lawfully issued subpoena

 - Appropriate officials in cases of health and safety emergencies

 - State and local authorities, within a juvenile justice system, pursuant to specific State law

-USF St. Petersburg may disclose, without consent, “directory” information such as a student’s name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
-However, USF St. Petersburg must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that USF St. Petersburg not disclose directory information about them.
-USF St. Petersburg must notify parents and eligible students annually of their rights under FERPA.
-The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of USF St. Petersburg.
+USF St. Petersburg campus may disclose, without consent, “directory” information such as a student’s name, address, telephone number, date and place of birth, honors and awards, and dates of attendance.
+However, USF St. Petersburg campus must tell parents and eligible students about directory information and allow parents and eligible students a reasonable amount of time to request that USF St. Petersburg campus not disclose directory information about them.
+USF St. Petersburg campus must notify parents and eligible students annually of their rights under FERPA.
+The actual means of notification (special letter, inclusion in a PTA bulletin, student handbook, or newspaper article) is left to the discretion of USF St. Petersburg campus.